 New hires, resignations, and the reasons given for resignations are tracked in a spreadsheet by the Staff Services Officer.

-Divide the number of examiner resignations (excluding retirements) received during a reporting period by the average number of examiner FTEs for the same period.
+Divide the number of staff resignations (excluding retirements) received during a reporting period by the total number of staff FTEs for the same period.